The-Stage/Summary/_posts/2018-10-05-Such a good person.md

 solution to their problems.
 Even if you have no solution for tem,  you are usually on their side for support.

-You're skilful and aware of it.
+You're skillful and aware of it.
 No matter the situation and how it evolves, you always lead it the right way to reach success.
 You're tireless when it is to give a help.
 Yes,  sometimes you are exhausted and want to rest.
 But you always find energy for the one that matter to you.